steveklabnik/steveklabnik.com/src/pages/writing/memory-safety-is-a-red-herring.md

 vulnerabilities are related to memory safety, focusing so strongly on it makes sense, as fixing that will give you a much larger impact than other things.

-So what should new langauges do here?
+So what should new languages do here?
 Well, pretty much the only language that is gaining developer mindshare that's new and is memory unsafe by default is Zig.
 I think Andrew is very sharp, and a tremendous engineer.
 I am very interested to see how things shake out there.
 But as a language, it does not